RecardoIT/Active-Directory-Setup-Administration/README.md

-# Active Directory Setup & Administration ⚙️
+# Homelab & Active Directory Setup ⚙️

 ## Objective
 This projects, aims to give a homelab enviroment inside of a virtual machine, allowing the user to create an active directory domain, as well as test various I.T related subjects, without an internal system being potentially harmed in the process.